-THE FUNDAMENTAL ACTION WHICH OCCURS IN A RADIO TUBE If the plate is neutral or negative in respect to the cathode, the electrons emitted from the cathode remain close to the cathode.
+THE FUNDAMENTAL ACTION WHICH OCCURS IN A RADIO TUBE

+If the plate is neutral or negative in respect to the cathode, the electrons emitted from the cathode remain close to the cathode.
 Some electrons reenter it.
 None reaches the plate and no current flows in plate circuit.
 (See meter in illustration.)
 If the plate is positive, electrons are drawn to it and pass across the vacuum space between the cathode and plate.
 Under this condition a current flows in the plate circuit.
+(See meter.)

-(See meter.) current.
-Direct current is required in the plate circuits of all radio receivers and amplifiers, and in AC-operated receivers is secured by rectifying the AC.
+current.
+Direct current is required in the plate circuits of all radio receivers and amplifiers, and in Ac-operated receivers is secured by rectifying the Ac.

 The Triode.
 The greatest advance in the development of radio tubes was made in 1906 when Lee DeForest added a third electrode to the diode and it became a triode.
 The triode is similar in construction to the diode, except that a grid of fine wire or screen with openings through which electrons may pass is added between the cathode and plate.
-The addition of the grid gives to the tube its most
+The addition of the grid gives to the tube its most useful functions-the ability to amplify.

-THE CONSTRUCTION OF A TYPICAL TRIODE Part of the glass envelope and part of the plate are shown cut away in this illustration to reveal the arrangement of the electrodes.
-Electrical connections to the filament, cathode, grid and plate are made through wires which connect to the base pins.
-The cathode sleeve is insulated from the filament.
-Notice that the grid is much closer to the cathode than to the plate.
-ABOUT RADIO TUBES useful functions-the ability to amplify.
 The grid is called the CONTROL GRID.
 It makes it possible to control relatively large electron current across the space between the cathode and anode by very small variations in voltage applied to the grid.
 This can be accomplished without the expenditure of appreciable power in the control circuit.
 A triode may be used as a sensitive detector, a relay, an amplifier or an oscillator.
-When a triode is placed in operation, the plate is con-